Admissions

 Phone: 202-687-5568

-Tuition at the Georgetown Graduate School of Arts and Sciences is calculated per semester according to the number of credit-hours our students take.
+Tuition at Georgetown’s Graduate School of Arts and Sciences is calculated per semester according to the number of credit-hours our students take.
 You can find information on the cost per credit-hours here

-The normative course progression – or the number of credits students should take if they follow the standard, full-time progress of the degree – is:
+The normative course progression – or the number of credits students should take if they follow the standard, full-time progression of the degree – is:

 First fall: 10 credits